 Those seeking a loan know that lenders review their past credit history.
 Many lenders decide whether or not to approve you for a loan by checking your credit score, but may also consider your income and other factors as well.
 Not all lenders are willing to provide loans to borrowers with poor credit.
 Lenders willing to do so are likely to charge high interest rates to account for the risk that they are taking.

-Response Funding Limited is a lender in the U.K. that offers short-term personal loans.
+Response Loans Limited is a lender in the U.K. that offers short-term personal loans.
 Our loan products may be available to those with less-than-perfect credit.

 Consumer Borrowing in the U.K. Peaks in 2018